 3. Flexible Content Architecture for Complex Business Needs

-Unlike many plug-and-play CMS platforms, Drupal gives you full control over how your content is structured.
+Drupal provides complete control over content organization which sets it apart from standard plug-and-play CMS platforms.
 This is especially valuable for enterprises managing multiple departments, brands, or services.

 You can: